Website Terms to Know

 Summary

-Website terminology can be complex to understand, especially for those whose skills and roles aren’t directly related to web development.
-However, a basic understanding of these terms and acronyms can prove useful in communicating with developers and properly maintaining your business’s web presence.
-If there are additional terms you struggle with, feel free to contact us so we can continue adding to this guide!
+Website terminology can be complex, especially for those whose skills/roles aren’t directly related to web development.
+However, a basic understanding of these terms and acronyms can prove useful in communicating with developers and properly maintaining your web presence.